obviateio/hugo-slender-poster/README.md

 The application javascript file is located at `src/js/app.js`.

 For customizing SCSS, the main entrypoint is at `src/scss/style.scss`.
 Bootstrap variables can be overridden in the `_variables.scss` file.
-The theme's styles are located at `src/scss/chunky-poster.scss`.
+The theme's styles are located at `src/scss/slender-poster.scss`.

-# Credits
+# Credits / Inspirations

 * [Chunky Poster](https://github.com/puresyntax71/hugo-theme-chunky-poster)
 * [Ezhil](https://github.com/vividvilla/ezhil)